Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Results

 Extending this analysis to the two extreme points on the Pareto front shown in \autoref{Fig.: Cost vs. CO2 results}, namely the fossil-based ATR baseline and the biomass-only configuration with net-negative emissions of \SI{-2.22}{kg\textsubscript{\ce{CO2}}/kg\textsubscript{kerosene}}, yields an abatement cost of \SI{485}{\$/t\textsubscript{\ce{CO2}}}, which confirms that abatement costs can also be consistently defined for negative-emission SAF designs.
-A detailed breakdown of \ce{CO2} abatement costs across intermediate points along the Pareto curve is provided in the Supplementary Information accompanying this article.
+A detailed breakdown of \ce{CO2} abatement costs across intermediate points along the Pareto curve is provided in Table E.1.\@ in the SI.
 By contrast, process routes relying exclusively on electrolysis-based \ce{H2} and DAC-derived \ce{CO2} exhibit much higher specific production costs of \SI{10.8}{\$/kg\textsubscript{kerosene}} at near-zero emissions, corresponding to abatement costs of approximately \SI{2380}{\$/t\textsubscript{\ce{CO2}}}.
 These results highlight not only the significant economic advantage of biomass-based configurations but also their markedly higher cost-effectiveness in terms of avoided emissions compared to DAC-dependent pathways.
-Nevertheless, the viability of biomass-based approaches must be evaluated within the broader context of intersectoral competition for biomass resources, including demand from the energy, agricultural, and industrial sectors.\cite{Beer.2025, Svitnic.2024} To capture the implications of such supply constraints, additional Pareto-optimal process configurations were derived under varying biomass availability scenarios.
+Nevertheless, the viability of biomass-based approaches must be evaluated within the broader context of intersectoral competition for biomass resources, including demand from the energy, agricultural, and industrial sectors \cite{Beer.2025, Svitnic.2024}.
+To capture the implications of such supply constraints, additional Pareto-optimal process configurations were derived under varying biomass availability scenarios.
 These scenarios elucidate the sensitivity of outcomes to biomass feedstock limitations and highlight the diminishing cost advantage of biomass-based production as resource availability declines.
-Comprehensive Pareto-optimal design results under biomass supply constraints are provided in the Supplementary Information.
+Comprehensive Pareto-optimal design results under biomass supply constraints are provided in Subsection E.2.\@ of the SI.